ministryofjustice/laa-architectural-diagrams/decisions/002-coherent-deployments.md

 It is difficult to answer the following questions:

-- What runs on the environment? &RightArrowLeftArrow; Which revision of the repository is deployed?
+- What version of this application is currently running on this environment?
 - What do I need to do to get to the latest `master` version of the code?
 - What do I need to do to get to a specific version of the code?